Burneston

-Burneston is a village and civil parish in the Hambleton district of North Yorkshire, England.
+Burneston is a village and civil parish in North Yorkshire, England.
 According to the 2001 Census it had a population of 244, increasing to 311 at the 2011 Census.
 The village is close to the A1(M) road and is about 4 mi south-east of Bedale.

 History

+The name Burneston derives from either the Old Norse personal name Bryning or the Old English bryneing meaning 'place cleared by burning', and the Old English tūn meaning 'settlement'.

 The village is recorded in the Domesday Book as "Brennigston" and at the time was the property of Merleswein the Sheriff.
 The King passed ownership to Count Alan of Brittany, who made Robert of Moutiers the local landlord.

 In 1591 the lordship was granted to Sir Richard Theakston by the Queen.
 It subsequently passed through the Pierse family of Bedale in 1639, the Wastell family in 1682, to eventually reside in 1830 with Matthew Montagu, 4th Baron Rokeby.

 The old Roman road of Dere Street ran near the village and now follows the route of the A1(M).

-The almshouses in Main Street, later partly used as a school, were built in 1680 and are Grade II* listed.
+The Robinson Almshouses in Main Street, later partly used as a school, were built in 1680 and are Grade II* listed.

 Governance

-The village lies within the Richmond (Yorks) UK Parliamentary constituency.
-It is also in the Swale electoral division of North Yorkshire County Council.
-It forms part of the Leeming ward of Hambleton District Council which is represented by one councillor.
+Until 2023, Burneston was part of the Richmond (Yorks) parliamentary constituency.
+It was removed and added to the expanded Thirsk and Malton Constituency, in part due to areas from that constituency being created into a new seat of Wetherby and Easingwold.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.